ebanx/woocommerce-gateway-ebanx/CONTRIBUTING.md

 ## Getting Started

-If you want to contribute to our repository the best way to do it is cloning it to a different folder than wordpress and creating a symbolic link:
+If you want to contribute to our repository the best way is to clone it and then create a symbolic link:

 1. Install [WordPress](https://codex.wordpress.org/Installing_WordPress) to your prefered location:
 	1. With your terminal `cd` into your web root folder:  `cd /path/to/public_html`